 - Mega Liposuction – effective treatment for those who have a substantial amount of weight to lose.

 - CoolSculpting – non-invasive treatment, highly effective at ‘freezing’ stubborn pockets of fat

 The exact cause of prostate cancer remains unknown.
 Evidence suggests genes, ethnicity, diet, hormones, and the environment may all play a role in the development of the disease.
 The risks of being diagnosed with prostate cancer increase with age.

-According to Cancel Council Australia, prostate cancer is the third most common cause of cancer deaths in the country.
-Currently there are no proven ways to prevent the disease, but perhaps working on reducing your waistline could reduce your risk.
+According to Cancer Council Australia, prostate cancer is the third most common cause of cancer deaths in the country.
+Currently, there are no proven ways to prevent the disease, but perhaps working on reducing your waistline could reduce your risk.